The ZeroWIN approach

 Figure 5: The 24 concepts that form the ZeroWIN mind map.

-The key strategies of the ZeroWIN approach are thus:use of effective waste prevention methods; designing waste out of the system; industrial symbiosis; closed-loop supply chain management; use of new technologies; applying individual producer responsibility (IPR); and accurate monitoring and assessment of results
+The key strategies of the ZeroWIN approach are thus:use of effective waste prevention methods; designing waste out of the system; industrial symbiosis; closed-loop supply chain management; use of new technologies; applying individual producer responsibility (IPR); and accurate monitoring and assessment of results An international challenge

 The initial outcomes of the project are a literature review covering the concepts which can potentially contribute to a zero waste approach in industry, and the development of a vision for this zero waste approach.
 Spending time to develop these at the start of the project has enabled a better understanding of the relevant methods and tools that can contribute to minimizing emissions, waste and resource use, and specifically how they can be combined in the framework of an industrial network to best effect.
 It has also ensured that project partners and stakeholders are fully aware of the ZeroWIN philosophy and intended approach, which should ensure that the vision is applied consistently throughout the project.